33 Unusual Majors Your College Probably Didn't Offer

-As about 150 million college students make their way to campus this week—including a record number of 21.8 million in the U.S. alone—they’ll be faced with the dreaded question that haunts all coeds throughout their academic careers: “What’s your major?”
+As about 150 million college students around the world make their way to campus this month—including approximately 19.9 million in the U.S. alone—they’ll be faced with the dreaded question that haunts all coeds throughout their academic careers: “What’s your major?”

 While approximately one-third of undergraduates will begin their careers as “Undeclared,” the majority of incoming freshmen have a very firm idea of where their professional futures lie.
 And it’s not always in a traditional occupation.
 From beer to bowling and pot to pop culture, here are 33 strange college majors.